-This definition does not depend on the chosen generating set, and can only be among the numbers $\{0,1,2,\infty\}$, as proved in \cite{freudenthal_uber_1945,hopf_enden_1944}.
+This definition does not depend on the chosen generating set, and can only be among the numbers $\{0,1,2,\infty\}$ \cite{freudenthal_ueber_1945,hopf_enden_1944}.

-Now let $H$ be a subgroup of $G$.
-We say that $H$ has \textbf{decidable subgroup membership problem }if the set $\{w\in(S\cup S^{-1})^{*}\mid w_{G}\in H\}$ is decidable.
-This property depends only on $G$ and $H$, and not on $S$.
-In other words, this set is decidable for some fixed and finite generating set $S$ if and only if this holds for every generating set.

-In the particular case where $H=\{1_{G}\}$, the set defined above is called the \textbf{word problem} of $G$, and denoted by $\WP(G,S)$.
-This notion is related to that of computable group, which we discuss in the following subsection.
+We now recall some algorithmic properties of groups and subgroups.
+The concept of decidable set of words is defined in the next subsection.
+Let $S\subset G$ be a finite set of generators, and let $H$ be a subgroup of $G$.
+We say that $H$ has \textit{decidable subgroup membership problem }if $\{w\in(S\cup S^{-1})^{*}\mid w_{G}\in H\}$ is a decidable subset of $(S\cup S^{-1})^{*}$.
+This notion does not depend on the chosen generating set.
+In the particular case where $H=\{1_{G}\}$, the set defined above is called the \textit{word problem} of $G$.
+The property of having decidable word problem is closely related to the property of being a computable group, which we discuss in more detail in the next subsection.